Skip to Content

 It is a great ground cover because of its spreading ability and can also do well in vertical plantation styles.

-The fronds of a Macho fern spring out from the core of the plant in different directions, giving a bold, jazzy look.
+The fronds of a Macho fern spring out from the plant’s core in different directions, giving a bold, jazzy look.

 The foliage looks deep green at the base of each leaf and turns light green at the tips.

-Macho ferns grow best in large containers or hanging baskets at least 8-10 inches in diameter.
-This plant will keep growing laterally, and you will need a bigger pot every subsequent year.
+Macho ferns grow best in large containers or hanging baskets at least 8-10 inches in diameter (20-25cm).
+This plant will grow laterally, and you will need a bigger pot every subsequent year.
 Terra cotta pots are recommended because the soil stays well-aerated in them.

 Macho ferns need macho pots.
-This tropical plant will not grow for long in a small pot and will keep demanding more and more growing space with every growing season.
+This tropical plant will not grow for long in a small pot and will demand more growing space every growing season.

 Using terra cotta pots is a good choice for Macho ferns because this material prevents the risk of root rot.